watdev-eu/Integrated_models/README.md

 To run the code, please copy the original [DSSAT code](https://github.com/DSSAT/dssat-csm-os) to your local machine and update the symbolic links in the repository to match the corresponding directories on your local system.

-The same should be done with the original [SWAT](https://github.com/swat-model/swatplus) and [MODFLOW](https://github.com/MODFLOW-ORG/modflow6) source codes.
+Similar can be done with the source codes of https://swat.tamu.edu/software/swat-modflow/.

 The code still needs to be compiled on your local machine.
 To compile it, use the command `make swat`.
 You can change the output directory of the binary file which is saved in Make file, and it will then copy the binary wherever you prefer.